top of page

 Does my application composition need to be the same as my cue for the final demo recording session?

 Composition submitted per application is only for admission consideration and does not have to be your cue for recording on the final session.
 The faculty recommend submissions demonstrate the applicants strongest work.
-Accepted applicants to the Fellow program will receive private composition review sessions with William Ross, with most participants choosing to write a new composition.
+Accepted applicants to the Fellow program will then be encouraged to write a new composition for the final full orchestra session as well as for the assigned clip for the hybrid session.

 How many cues do I submit as per the application requirements?

-Only one cue is needed per your application but we request three copies for our review panel.
+Only one cue is needed per your application.

 Will my submitted application composition be returned?

-Unless a self addressed and stamped envlope is received, submitted application compositions will not be returned.
+Unless a self addressed and stamped envelope is received, submitted application compositions will not be returned.

 How will acceptance be determined?

-Acceptance will be determined primarily upon quality of compositional skill as demonstrated with submitted composition (notated score and audio file).
-Applicant resumé will also be considered.
-Quality of mock-up, score formatting, and orchestration for live ensemble will also be taken into consideration.
+Acceptance will be determined primarily upon quality of compositional skill and creativity as demonstrated with submitted materials.
+Applicant CV will also be heavily considered.
+Quality of mock-up, score formatting (if submitting a notated score), and orchestration (if submitting a notated score) for live ensemble will also be taken into consideration.

 Are there any tips to ensure my application has the best chance possible?

-4. Have another trusted set of eyes look over your cue before submitting, it could only help.
+6. Have another trusted set of eyes look over your application before submitting, it could only help.

 If I am accepted as a fellow, what will the instrumentation be for the final demo recording session?